freecores/fpu100/readme.txt

 fpu.vhd

 ***For simulation ****
-\test_bench\FPU_II\*.* ( a reliable reference FPU is needed for the testbench.
-For more info read readme.txt in test_bench)

-tb_fpu.vhd

-To run then the simulation just execute fpusim.bat in a command prompt.
+To run the simulation read readme.txt in folder test_bench.